Imran Khan asked for IMF guarantee for timely general elections - ExBulletin

 IMF officials, according to insiders, responded by saying the Washington-based lender is closely monitoring the situation in the country but that we cannot interfere too much in internal political affairs.

-The IMF delegation further added that the short-term rescue plan has been crafted in such a way that the transition of power should take place in time, the sources added.
+The IMF delegation further added that the short-term rescue plan was crafted in such a way that the transition of power should take place in time, the sources added, Geo News reported.

 The insiders added that IMF officials have also expressed hope that the interim structure will organize general elections in the country within the time frame mandated by the Constitution.